 Creating a VPC Service Controls perimeter

 Identity and Access Management permissions: To set up a service perimeter, you require the Organization Viewer and Access Context Manager Editor roles.
-For instructions on granting these roles, see Configuring access for project members.
+For instructions on granting these roles, see Configuring access to Cloud Build resources.

 To create a VPC Service Controls perimeter: